andimoto/keebcu/README.md

 - get OpenSCAD (I used 2021.01 and 2019.05 as appImages on Linux).
 - open the template_to_copy.scad file in OpenSCAD (or copy and rename it for your own custom layout)
 - uncomment 'mainCase(<layout>)' line at the end of the file to check what your are doing
-- start customizing your layout (place switch holes and set colors of your keycaps if you want)
+- start customizing your layout (place switch holes and set colors of your keycaps)
-- set screw holes where needed or add even more of them (think about the risers on the bottom)
+- set screw holes where you want them or add even more of them (don't place screw holes near risers on the bottom)
 - set usb and pcb values
-- set fRowSeparator to move F-Row up if needed
+- set or unset fRowSeparator to move F-Row up
-- depending on your printbed size, set where to cut the keyboard case
+- depending on your printbed size, set where to cut the keyboard case ('cutAfterUnits' & 'spacebarCut')
 - (optional) print critical parts of the case like space bar, parts with other stabilizers or usb and pcb area to test everything fits
 - generate all necessary model files you want to print by uncomment the proper module call or run the build.sh script
-- save and print!
+- save as stl file, print and assemble!
+- checkout, build and flash firmware firmware https://github.com/andimoto/qmk_firmware/tree/andimoto-keyboards/keyboards/andimoto
 ```

 #### Notes